TiantianLiu-TTL/TiantianLiu-TTL.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD fellow in the Department of Computer Science, Aalborg University (advised by Prof. [Hua Lu](https://luhua.ruc.dk/)).
+I am a postdocal researcher in the Department of People and Technology, Roskilde University (advised by Prof. [Hua Lu](https://luhua.ruc.dk/)).
+I obtained the Ph.D. degree from Aalborg University in 2022.
 I obtained my BSc (Department of Communication Engineering) and MSc (Department of Computer Science and Technology) degrees from Jilin University, China.

 My research generally concerns data management, spatial database, data science and data mining.
 Recently, I have been working on Queries for Indoor Location-based Services (LBSs).
-My current work focuses on AI Models for Path Planning Problem which aims to improve the performance of searching algorithms using AI models.
+My current work focuses on AI-based approaches for search on very large graphs.

 News
 ===
+\[2022-04\] I joined Roskilde University.
+\[2022-04\] I successfully defensed my thesis at Aalborg University.
 \[2022-01\] Our demo paper is accepted by ICDE.

 <!-- Education
 ======
-* PhD in Computer Science, Aalborg University, Denmark, 2022 (expected).
+* PhD in Computer Science, Aalborg University, Denmark, 2022.
 * MSc in Computer Science and Technology, Jilin University, China, 2018.
 * BSc in Communication Engineering, Jilin University, China, 2015. -->